smaremanda/add-in-docs/essentials/task-pane-and-content-add-ins.md

  **Important**  Some of the API members aren't supported across all Office applications that can host content and task pane add-ins.
 To determine which members are supported, see any of the following:

-For a summary of the JavaScript API for Office support available across Office host applications, see the [API support matrix](../overview/understanding-the-javascript-api-for-office.md#APIOverview_APISupportMatrix) in[Understanding the JavaScript API for Office](../overview/understanding-the-javascript-api-for-office.md).
+For a summary of the JavaScript API for Office support available across Office host applications, see the [API support matrix](../overview/understanding-the-javascript-api-for-office.md#APIOverview_APISupportMatrix) in [Understanding the JavaScript API for Office](../overview/understanding-the-javascript-api-for-office.md).

 ## Reading and writing to an active selection